-Exceptions or Alternatives to Labeling Requirements for Products Held by the Strategic National Stockpile—(OMB Control Number 0910-0614)—Extension
+Exceptions or Alternatives To Labeling Requirements for Products Held by the Strategic National Stockpile

-Under the Public Health Service Act (PHS Act), the Department of Health and Human Services stockpiles medical products that are essential to the health security of the nation (see PHS Act, 42 U.S.C.
+Under the Public Health Service Act (PHS Act), the Department of Health and Human Services stockpiles medical products that are essential to the health security of the Nation (see 42 U.S.C.
 247d-6b).
-This collection of medical products for use during national health emergencies, known as the SNS, is to “provide for the emergency health security of the United States, including the emergency health security of children and other vulnerable populations, in the event of a bioterrorist attack or other public health emergency.”
+This collection of medical products for use during national health emergencies, known as the SNS, is to provide for the emergency health security of the United States, including the emergency health security of children and other vulnerable populations, in the event of a Start Printed Page 39916bioterrorist attack or other public health emergency.

 It may be appropriate for certain medical products that are or will be held in the SNS to be labeled in a manner that would not comply with certain FDA labeling regulations given their anticipated circumstances of use in an emergency.
 However, noncompliance with these labeling requirements could render such products misbranded under section 502 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 352).

-Under § 201.26(b)(1)(i) (human drug products), § 610.68(b)(1)(i) (biological products), § 801.128(b)(1)(i) (medical devices), and § 809.11(b)(1)(i) (in vitro diagnostic products for human use), an SNS official or any entity that manufactures (including labeling, packing, relabeling, or repackaging), distributes, or stores such products that are or will be included in the SNS may submit, with written concurrence from an SNS official, a written request for an exception or alternative to certain labeling requirements to the appropriate FDA Center Director.
+Under §§ 201.26(b)(1)(i) (human drug products), 610.68(b)(1)(i) (biological products), 801.128(b)(1)(i) (medical devices), and 809.11(b)(1)(i) (in vitro diagnostic products for human use) an SNS official or any entity that manufactures (including labeling, packing, relabeling, or repackaging), distributes, or stores such products that are or will be included in the SNS may submit, with written concurrence from a SNS official, a written request for an exception or alternative to certain labeling requirements to the appropriate FDA Center Director.
 Except when initiated by an FDA Center Director, a request for an exception or alternative must be in writing and must:

 - Identify the specified lots, batches, or other units of the affected product;

-- Identify the specific labeling provisions under this rule that are the subject of the request;
+- identify the specific labeling provisions under the regulations that are the subject of the request;

-If the request is granted, the manufacturer may need to report to FDA any resulting changes to the New Drug Application, Biologics License Application, Premarket Approval Application, or Premarket Notification (510(k)) in effect, if any.
-The submission and grant of an exception or an alternative to the labeling requirements specified in this rule may be used to satisfy certain reporting obligations relating to changes to product applications under 21 CFR 314.70 (human drugs), 21 CFR 601.12 (biological products), 21 CFR 814.39 (medical devices subject to premarket approval), or 21 CFR 807.81 (medical devices subject to 510(k) clearance requirements).
+If the request is granted, the manufacturer may need to report to FDA any resulting changes to the new drug application, biologics license application, premarket approval application, or premarket notification (510(k)) in effect, if any.
+The submission and grant of an exception or an alternative to the labeling requirements specified in the regulations may be used to satisfy certain reporting obligations relating to changes to product applications under §§ 314.70, 601.12, 814.39, and 807.81 (21 CFR 314.70 (human drugs), 21 CFR 601.12 (biological products), 21 CFR 814.39 (medical devices subject to premarket approval), or 21 CFR 807.81 (medical devices subject to 510(k) clearance requirements)).
 The information collection provisions in §§ 314.70, 601.12, 807.81, and 814.39 have been approved under OMB control numbers 0910-0001, 0910-0338, 0910-0120, and 0910-0231 respectively.
 On a case-by-case basis, the appropriate FDA Center Director may also determine when an exception or alternative is granted that certain safeguards and conditions are appropriate, such as additional labeling on the SNS products, so that the labeling of such products would include information needed for safe and effective use under the anticipated circumstances of use.

-Respondents to this collection of information are entities that manufacture (including labeling, packing, relabeling, or repackaging), distribute, or store affected SNS products.
-Based on the number of requests for an exception or alternative received by FDA in fiscal years 2012-13, FDA estimates an average of one request annually.
+Respondents to this collection of information are entities that manufacture (including labeling, packing, relabeling, or repackaging), distribute or store affected SNS products.
+Based on data from fiscal years 2017, 2018, and 2019, FDA estimates an average of one request annually for an exception or alternative received by FDA.
 FDA estimates an average of 24 hours preparing each request.
 The average burden per response for each submission is based on the estimated time that it takes to prepare a supplement to an application, which may be considered similar to a request for an exception or alternative.
-To the extent that labeling changes not already required by FDA regulations are made in connection with an exception or alternative granted under the final rule, FDA is estimating one occurrence annually in the event FDA would require any additional labeling changes not already covered by FDA regulations.
+To the extent that labeling changes not already required by FDA regulations are made in connection with an exception or alternative granted under the regulations, FDA is estimating one occurrence annually in the event FDA would require any additional labeling changes not already covered by FDA regulations.
 FDA estimates 8 hours to develop and revise the labeling to make such changes.
 The average burden per response for each submission is based on the estimated time to develop and revise the labeling to make such changes.

 FDA estimates the burden of this collection of information as follows: